Title I

 I value the success of students.
 Therefore, I will do the following:

-· Provide a safe climate conducive to student learning.
+- Provide a safe climate for students to thrive at Northlake.

-· Involve parents in the development of goals and expectations.
+- Involve parents in the development of goals and expectations through PTA and Community Council.

 Purpose: The School-Parent Compact is a document that clarifies what families and schools can do to help children reach high academic standards.
 This compact serves as a reminder of everybody’s responsibility in supporting student success in learning.
 This compact is a contract between teachers, students, principal, and parents.